-I have mentored 4 graduate, 13 undergraduate, and 3 high school students at NUS and assisted and taught classes in the field of evo-devo.
+Leadership & Education: Academic mentorship is a core pillar of my career.
+I have mentored 4 graduate, 13 undergraduate, and 3 high school students at NUS, alongside teaching and assisting classes in the field of Evolutionary Developmental Biology (Evo-Devo).

 Undergraduate, graduate, and high-school students on projects spanning evo-devo, spatial transcriptomics, neurobiology, AI-driven image analysis, and experimental robotics.